boltlabs-inc/tezos-contract/README.md

 ## Security Warnings

-The zkChannels contract is currently under development and has not been passed a security audit.
+The zkChannels contract is currently under development and has not passed a security audit.
 It is not suitable for production yet.

 ## License